audibleblink/secblog/content/post/passdb/index.md

 During a [Hammock-Driven Development](https://www.youtube.com/watch?v=f84n5oFoZBc) session, thinking about how to answer this question, I found myself with the additional desire of searching through the Collections without needing to `zgrep` my way through.
-I also didn't accept unzipping them into however many terabytes as a solution.
+I also didn't accept grepping through terrabytes of unzipped data as a solution.
 When I think data normalization, and quick searching we all think: DATABASES!

 ## Planning it
 This dataset is huge.
-Also, 98% percent of this database's purpose is to be searched.
-And we want the results back fast.
-So we'll decide to incur the costs of writing to a heavily-indexed database up front, while seeding the databse.
+Querying will be 99% percent of this database's purpose.
+We want fast search results.
+We can decide, then,  to incur the costs of writing to a heavily-indexed database up front, while seeding the databse.
 Let's get _normalized_.

-The records in the types of dumps generally look like the following:
+The records in these types of dumps are generally structured like so:

 ```
 username@domain.com:P@ssw0rd!